 Its time to pull your skewers out, because today is all about fondue!
 This creamy cheddar cheese fondue recipe is made with beer, garlic, and Worcestershire sauce for a smooth and savory fondue that you won't be able to resist dipping into.

-The word fondue is the feminine passive past participle of the French verb fondre (“to melt”) used as a noun.
+The word fondue is the feminine passive past participle of the French verb fondre ("to melt") used as a noun.
 Fondue is simply a dish in which small pieces of food are dipped into a hot sauce or a hot cooking medium such as oil or broth.
 Or it is often a melted cheese dish served in a communal pot over a heat source, and eaten by dipping bread into the cheese using long-stemmed forks.
+This cheddar cheese fondue recipe is fast, easy, and delicious.
+This is a copycat for the appetizer served at the Melting Pot Restaurant.

 Pro Tip: DO NOT buy pre-shredded cheese.
 There are too many additives in pre-shredded that results in a grainy fondue.